Delgan/loguru/README.rst

     # For libraries
     logger.disable("my_library")
-    logger.info("No matter started sinks, this message is not displayed") logger.enable("my_library")
+    logger.info("No matter added sinks, this message is not displayed") logger.enable("my_library")
     logger.info("This message however is propagated to the sinks")